GerryFudd/pandemic/README.md

 This project will implement the boardgame Pandemic in C++.
 The proof of concept will use text prompts/input as its user interface.
 This will not ever be used for commercial purposes.
 It is simply a concrete exercise that I am using to learn the fundamentals of C/C++.

+## The status of this project as of June 29

+I was adding to this repository regularly in recent weeks because I found it useful to practice writing implementations of various features in c++.
+There are some concepts related to pointers and memory allocation that I needed to practice to understand.
+At this point I have spent enough time practicing that I am ready to learn more about standard coding patterns.
+I am going to return to Kernighan and Ritchie's text on The C Programming Language and finish absorbing that.
+I will probably then start on Accellerated C++ to learn about standard practices that are more specific to c++ before I return to this project.

 ## The repository structure

 The implementation of this game exists within the `./include/` and `./lib/` directories.
 The tests for this code are implemented in the `./tests/` directory.
 The `./run_tests.sh` script compiles and executes these tests.